Kharagpur: Culture

+Others

 Places of worship include a Durga Mandir and Jama Masjid at Gole Bazar and at Kharida, Sitala Mandir at Puratan Bazar, Kanaka Durga Temple near Nimpura, Jagannath Mandir near Gate Bazar, a Gurudwara at Subhaspally and at Nimpura, Jalaram Temple at Jhapatapur and several religious structures.

 Kharagpur has a Book Fair (Kharagpur Boimela in Bengali) which started in 2000 and is held every January.
 A Flower Fair (Pushpa Mela in Bengali) is also organized every year.

 The city also host a multiplex named Bombay Cineplex.